 Before you can start coding your first client application, there are a few things you need to do, if you haven't done them already.

-Try out the Cloud Billing features in the Google Cloud Platform Console
+Try out the Cloud Billing features in the Google Cloud Console

-This API documentation assumes that you've used Google Cloud Platform (GCP), and that you're familiar with the Cloud Billing features and concepts in the Google Cloud Platform Console.
+This API documentation assumes that you've used Google Cloud, and that you're familiar with the Cloud Billing features and concepts in the Google Cloud Console.

-If you're not already familiar with concepts like Cloud Billing Accounts and GCP projects then try out the user interface before starting to code.
+If you're not already familiar with concepts like Cloud Billing Accounts and Google Cloud projects then try out the user interface before starting to code.

 Learn REST basics